martha-thomae/GuatC1/16_Pedro-Bermudez_Mass/comments.md

 3. Fully revised against CPDL

 #### 3rd) After the triple-meter subsection
 1. No real editorial corrections, just change the last note of the voices for them to finish simultaneously.
 The ending note values for this are breve (as it was), longa+dotted breve (it was just the longa), dotted breve (it was a longa), dotted breve (it was a breve).
+IN THE END, I MANUALLY POSTPROCESS THE ORIGINAL NOTES WITH NUM/NUMBASE ATTRIBUTES TO HAVE THE RIGHT DURATION (UNTIL THE END).
 2. The change eliminated all orange labels
 3.